 The Reykhólar Seabaths

-Seaweed is such a good product and I can never get enough of it.
+Seaweed is such a good product, and I can never get enough of it.
 I studied the art of cooking Macrobiotic style almost 30 years ago in London.
-In Macrobiotics, which is based on Japanese vegan cooking, a lot of various types of seaweed is used in cooking.
-Until that time I had only ever eaten dulse (söl) from time to time in Iceland.

 Checking the temperature of the Reykhólar Seabaths

-Knowing how nutritious and precious seaweed is I often wondered through the years why we Icelanders didn't use it more, apart from collecting dulse.
+Knowing how nutritious and precious seaweed is, I often wondered through the years why we Icelanders didn't use it more, apart from collecting dulse.

-One of the claimed benefits one can get from seaweed is that it slows down the ageing of the skin, delaying wrinkles, as it is so rich in antioxidants and it is believed that seaweed increases the elasticity of the skin.
+One of the claimed benefits one can get from seaweed is that it slows down the ageing of the skin, delaying wrinkles, as it is so rich in antioxidants, and it is believed that seaweed increases the elasticity of the skin.

 The Reykhólar Seabaths

-When I arrived a lovely lady prepared my seaweed bath while I took a shower.
-I couldn't wait to get it; it was a bit strange stepping into the green water, but once in it felt heavenly, it was even a bit oily which I hadn't expected.
+When I arrived, a lovely lady prepared my seaweed bath while I showered.
+I couldn't wait to get in; it was a bit strange stepping into the green water, but once in, it felt heavenly.

-Every muscle in my body relaxed and I felt like I never wanted to get out of this water.
-I felt like I was being hugged by the seaweed in the water.
-It was sunny and warm and sitting in the hot tub seaweed bath in this lovely weather, looking at the lush green fields in front of me, I felt so happy and was thinking to myself: "This is life!".
-And I am not the type who can relax easily.
+It was sunny and warm, and sitting in the hot tub seaweed bath in this lovely weather, looking at the lush green fields in front of me, I felt so happy and thought to myself, "This is life!"

 Soaking in the Reykhólar Seabaths

-After soaking for a while I got a plate with green seaweed paste to put on my face.
+After soaking for a while, I got a plate with green seaweed paste to put on my face.
 I couldn't put it on evenly as I didn't have a mirror, so I got help.
-The same thing happens in the Blue Lagoon, when I want to put the white silica paste on my face I would need a mirror to put it on evenly.

 Seaweed paste at the Reykhólar Seabaths